hashicorp/terraform-provider-azurerm/website/docs/r/aml_file_system.html.markdown

 An `identity` block supports the following:

-* `type` - (Required) The type of Managed Service Identity that should be configured on this AML File System.
+* `type` - (Required) The type of Managed Service Identity that should be configured on this Azure Machine Learning File System.
 Only possible value is `UserAssigned`.
 Changing this forces a new resource to be created.

-* `identity_ids` - (Required) A list of User Assigned Managed Identity IDs to be assigned to this AML File System.
+* `identity_ids` - (Required) A list of User Assigned Managed Identity IDs to be assigned to this Azure Machine Learning File System.
 Changing this forces a new resource to be created.

 ---